magoncal/NTDS_Project/README.md

 For example, this is how to generate the adjacency matrix from the milestones (based on senators vote positions that are retrieved with the API), and also fetch, for every senator in the current version of the file `data/active_senators.npy`, the list of cosponsored bills (the number of API requests will affect the amount of data retrieved to construct these data structures):

 >python load_data.py --adjacency --cosponsorship --requests=40

+## Jupyter notebook

+The project core.
+Pretty straightforward, first imports the data that was retrieved by [load_data.py](load_data.py), then computes senator- and bill-specific features that will be used to perform a regression.
+We compare two models, Logistic Regression and Random Forest.
+After feature engineering the data is split into **train** and **test**, and the models are trained on the former.
+Finally, the models performance is evaluated on the **test** set.